connect-group/thymesheet/README.md

 # Thymesheet

-CSS-inspired Pre-Processing extension to @Thymeleaf
+CSS-inspired Pre-Processing extension to @Thymeleaf which supports CSS3 selectors.

 ## What is Thymeleaf?